squid-cache/squid-cache.github.io/DevelopmentIdeas/StorageStuff.rst

 == What to do ==

  * Modify the store client API to not include header data in the storeClientCopy() able areas.
- * Remove the implied "please start reading the server side if you haven't already and populate the headers in MemObject->reply where appropriately" which is kickstarted with the storeClientCopy().
-Replace this with an explicit "GrabReply" async routine which'll do said kicking (including reading object data from disk where appropriate) and return the reply status + headers, and any data thats available.
+ * Remove the implied "please start reading the server side if you haven't already and populate the headers in {{{MemObject->reply}}} where appropriately" which is kickstarted with the storeClientCopy().
+Replace this with an explicit "{{{GrabReply}}}" async routine which'll do said kicking (including reading object data from disk where appropriate) and return the reply status + headers, and any data thats available.
  * That should mean we can get rid of the seen_offset stuff.
 Thats only ever used, as far as I can tell, when trying to parse the reply headers.
  * Once thats happy (and its a significant amount of work!), modify the storeClientCopy() API again take an offset and return a (mem_node + offset + size) which will supply the data required.
 The offset is required because the mem_node may contain data which has already be seen; the size is required because the mem_node may not yet be filled.
  * Once -thats- happy (and thats another large chunk of work right there!) consider changing things to not need to keep seeking into the memory object.
 Instead we should just do it in two parts - a seek() type call to set the current position, then return pages.
 Full pages, or perhaps (mem_node + offset + size).